Zuora (NYSE:ZUO) Releases Q2 2023 Earnings Guidance

+Zuora (NYSE:ZUO – Get Rating) last announced its quarterly earnings data on Wednesday, May 25th.
+The company reported ($0.21) earnings per share for the quarter, missing the consensus estimate of ($0.14) by ($0.07).
+The firm had revenue of $93.20 million during the quarter, compared to the consensus estimate of $92.24 million.
+Zuora had a negative net margin of 29.18% and a negative return on equity of 53.36%.
+The firm’s quarterly revenue was up 16.0% compared to the same quarter last year.
+During the same period in the prior year, the firm earned ($0.13) earnings per share.
+As a group, equities research analysts anticipate that Zuora will post -0.84 earnings per share for the current year.

-In related news, insider Sri Srinivasan sold 4,366 shares of Zuora stock in a transaction that occurred on Friday, April 1st.
-The stock was sold at an average price of $14.63, for a total transaction of $63,874.58.
-Following the sale, the insider now owns 22,232 shares of the company’s stock, valued at approximately $325,254.16.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CRO Robert J. Traube sold 12,109 shares of Zuora stock in a transaction that occurred on Tuesday, April 12th.
-The shares were sold at an average price of $13.97, for a total value of $169,162.73.
-Following the sale, the executive now directly owns 27,078 shares in the company, valued at approximately $378,279.66.
+In other news, CEO Tien Tzuo sold 10,000 shares of the business’s stock in a transaction that occurred on Thursday, March 17th.
+The stock was sold at an average price of $15.00, for a total transaction of $150,000.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Also, CRO Robert J. Traube sold 11,069 shares of the business’s stock in a transaction that occurred on Friday, April 1st.
+The stock was sold at an average price of $14.63, for a total value of $161,939.47.
+Following the transaction, the executive now owns 39,187 shares of the company’s stock, valued at $573,305.81.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 57,206 shares of company stock worth $830,044.
+Over the last quarter, insiders have sold 57,206 shares of company stock valued at $830,044.
 Insiders own 9.08% of the company’s stock.

-A number of institutional investors and hedge funds have recently modified their holdings of the stock.
-Sei Investments Co. raised its stake in Zuora by 1.3% during the 4th quarter.
-Sei Investments Co. now owns 65,655 shares of the company’s stock valued at $1,229,000 after purchasing an additional 871 shares during the period.
-Legal & General Group Plc increased its stake in Zuora by 1.3% in the 4th quarter.
-Legal & General Group Plc now owns 74,010 shares of the company’s stock worth $1,383,000 after acquiring an additional 980 shares during the last quarter.
-Hsbc Holdings PLC increased its stake in Zuora by 5.9% in the 1st quarter.
-Hsbc Holdings PLC now owns 26,146 shares of the company’s stock worth $396,000 after acquiring an additional 1,447 shares during the last quarter.
-Royal Bank of Canada increased its stake in Zuora by 24.3% in the 3rd quarter.
-Royal Bank of Canada now owns 12,287 shares of the company’s stock worth $204,000 after acquiring an additional 2,402 shares during the last quarter.
-Finally, Invesco Ltd. increased its stake in Zuora by 5.6% in the 1st quarter.
-Invesco Ltd. now owns 67,373 shares of the company’s stock worth $1,009,000 after acquiring an additional 3,583 shares during the last quarter.
-83.85% of the stock is currently owned by institutional investors.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+Sei Investments Co. lifted its position in Zuora by 1.3% in the fourth quarter.
+Sei Investments Co. now owns 65,655 shares of the company’s stock worth $1,229,000 after purchasing an additional 871 shares during the period.
+Legal & General Group Plc lifted its position in Zuora by 1.3% in the fourth quarter.
+Legal & General Group Plc now owns 74,010 shares of the company’s stock worth $1,383,000 after purchasing an additional 980 shares during the period.
+Hsbc Holdings PLC lifted its position in Zuora by 5.9% in the first quarter.
+Hsbc Holdings PLC now owns 26,146 shares of the company’s stock worth $396,000 after purchasing an additional 1,447 shares during the period.
+Royal Bank of Canada lifted its position in Zuora by 24.3% in the third quarter.
+Royal Bank of Canada now owns 12,287 shares of the company’s stock worth $204,000 after purchasing an additional 2,402 shares during the period.
+Finally, Invesco Ltd. lifted its position in Zuora by 5.6% in the first quarter.
+Invesco Ltd. now owns 67,373 shares of the company’s stock worth $1,009,000 after purchasing an additional 3,583 shares during the period.
+Hedge funds and other institutional investors own 83.85% of the company’s stock.

 Zuora, Inc, together with its subsidiaries, provides cloud-based software on a subscription basis that enables companies in various industries to launch, manage, and transform into a subscription business.
 The company offers Zuora Central platform that acts as an orchestration engine that allows customers quote-to-revenue operations.